LLNL/sundials/doc/shared/nvectors/NVector_HIP.rst

 In total, SUNDIALS provides 3 execution policies:

-1. ``SUNHipThreadDirectExecPolicy(const size_t blockDim, const hipStream_t stream = 0)``
+   .. cpp:function:: SUNHipThreadDirectExecPolicy(const size_t blockDim, const hipStream_t stream = 0)

-   maps each HIP thread to a work unit.
+      Maps each HIP thread to a work unit.
 The number of threads per block (blockDim) can be set to anything.
 The grid size will be calculated so that there are enough threads for one thread per element.
 If a HIP stream is provided, it will be used to execute the kernel.

-2. ``SUNHipGridStrideExecPolicy(const size_t blockDim, const size_t gridDim, const hipStream_t stream = 0)``
+   .. cpp:function:: SUNHipGridStrideExecPolicy(const size_t blockDim, const size_t gridDim, const hipStream_t stream = 0)

-   is for kernels that use grid stride loops.
+      Is for kernels that use grid stride loops.
 The number of threads per block (blockDim) can be set to anything.
 The number of blocks (gridDim) can be set to anything.
 If a HIP stream is provided, it will be used to execute the kernel.

-3. ``SUNHipBlockReduceExecPolicy(const size_t blockDim, const hipStream_t stream = 0)``
+   .. cpp:function:: SUNHipBlockReduceExecPolicy(const size_t blockDim, const hipStream_t stream = 0)

-   is for kernels performing a reduction across indvidual thread blocks.
+      Is for kernels performing a reduction across indvidual thread blocks.
 The number of threads per block (blockDim) can be set to any valid multiple of the HIP warp size.
 The grid size (gridDim) can be set to any value greater than 0.
 If it is set to 0, then the grid size will be chosen so that there is enough threads for one thread per work unit.
 If a HIP stream is provided, it will be used to execute the kernel.

 For example, a policy that uses 128 threads per block and a user provided stream can be